 How can we encourage patients to take their medicine?

-This module offers a platform for developing further expertise in academic primary care during clinical studies and beyond.
-Students can develop themes that they have begun to explore in this BBS module through Student Selected Components in Year 4 of the Cambridge clinical course.
-The maximum number of students per year is eight.
+This module offers a platform for developing further expertise in academic medicine during clinical studies and beyond.
+Students will also have the opportunity to develop themes that they have begun to explore in this BBS module through Student Selected Components in Year 4 of the Cambridge clinical course.
+The maximum number of students per year is nine.
 Selection Criteria can be found on the BBS webpage.

 About the course

 The course has two core components and one elective component.

 Develop knowledge and understanding of applied clinical research.
 Topics are:

 - Ethics and Research Governance and Patient Participation in Research

 - Applied Clinical Research Methods – a map, complex interventions and an introduction to the MRC Framework

 - Experiments/Trials 1

 - Observational Studies – Surveys and Mixed Methods